A Note on Likelihood Ratio Tests for Models with Latent Variables: General Theory for Likelihood Ratio Test

 Then, the tangent cone of $\TT_1$ at $\ttt^*$ is

-Similar to Example 7, $T_{\TT_1}(\ttt^*)$ is not a linear subspace.
-Therefore, by Theorem \ref{thm:LRT2}, $\lambda_N$ is not asymptotically $\chi^2$ .
+Similar to Example 7, $T_{\TT_1}(\ttt^*)$ is not a linear subspace and thus $\lambda_N$ is not asymptotically $\chi^2$ .
 In Panel (a) of Figure~\ref{fig:fig2}, the asymptotic CDF suggested by Theorem \ref{thm:LRT2} is shown as the blue dotted line.
 Similar to the previously examples, this CDF is very close to the empirical CDF of the LRT.

 \end{example}